buildpacks/rfcs/text/0000-command-overrides.md

 - What parts of the design do you expect to be resolved before this gets merged?

-Should we go with the alternative proposal and make a backwards incompatible change for a possible improvement in user experience.
+Should we go with the alternative proposal or should we make a backwards incompatible change for a possible improvement in user experience.

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?